giodueck/punch-cpu/doc/isa/isa.md

 This is the only unhandled hazard of the first revision, as control hazards are handled by flushing the pipeline if the branch is taken.

+> **Note** The third revision fixes some problems in the second, like improper writeback checking for the result to be forwarded and an exception for the store operation, which uses the destination as the operand instead.

+#### Implementation: Third revision
+Implement Data ROM, 4096 words of constant memory to be written by the compiler and copied to RAM to initialize variables.

 ## Instruction encoding
 All instructions are one 32-bit word long and have one of several similar types of formats.
 These were designed to be simple to decode and immediates embedded in them were placed to be easily sign extended, as all immediates are signed two's complement.